Featured in Gifts and General Retail

-The company had been struggling with a standalone front office point-of-sale system that hadn’t been set up right, and an outdated back office system.
-The two weren’t integrated but needed to be.
+The Design Store had been struggling with a standalone front office point-of-sale system that hadn’t been set up right, and an outdated back office system.
+The two weren’t integrated – but they needed to be.

 Eighteen months ago, The Design Store began using Cin7, Magento and Xero.
 Since then online sales have shot up.